moundog/melody/README.md

 Description
 -----------

-Play SRG SSR audio content on Google Home using API.AI and the YouTube API.
+Play SRG SSR audio content on Google Home using API.AI and the SRG SSR APIs.

 Running the server locally
 --------------------------